Sheldon101/Android_AR_APP/README.md

 res:layout,

 Task
-1. CSUSM logo using PS
-2. Incorporating the two icon buttons settings and info
-3. Including more options for directions-need an additional folder for directions menu or grid for the other options.
+1. Add titles to pages
-4. Adding the events onto the event page
+2. Adding the events onto the event page- layout